saulpierotti/markdown_notebook/MP.md

 * The level of variability is not constant for all organisms and species
 	* Citochrome B is really variable in insects but not in mammals
 	* Cytochrome C is more variable in mammals
-	* Before doing something on a gene look at the literature (!)
+	* Before doing something on a gene look at the literature!
 * Paralogous genes derive from duplication, orthologous genes from speciation
 	* Studing paralogous sequences is informative for the duplication event
 	* Orthologous sequences are informative for speciation events
-	* If I want to study speciation I need to be sure that my locus is orthologous (!)
+	* If I want to study speciation I need to be sure that my locus is orthologous!
-* When we compare sequences or characters they must be homologous (!)
+* When we compare sequences or characters they must be homologous!
 * Homologus genes need to be orthologus in order to be useful for classification
 * Multiple substitutions on the same site or equal substitutions in different species can lead to underestimate the genetic distance: homoplasy
 * The molecular clock hypothesis assumes constant mutation rate
-	* Implicitely it assumes neutral evolution (!)
+	* Implicitely it assumes neutral evolution!
 	* Double molecular distance means double separation time
 * The mtDNA is smaller, aploid and more variable than the nuclear genome
-	* It is some orders of magnitude more variable than the nDNA (!)
+	* It is some orders of magnitude more variable than the nDNA!
 		* Less efficient proofreading
 		* Many more replications per individual
 	* mtDNA is useful for analysing shallow divergence
-	* It tells only about the maternal lineage (!)
+	* It tells only about the maternal lineage!
-* Nucelar DNA is less variable, subject to recombination, polyploid: a mess (!)
+* Nucelar DNA is less variable, subject to recombination, polyploid: a mess!
 * Gene rearrangments are really unlikely to happen twice in the same way
 	* Therefore, they are relly good to establish relationships
 	* The insertion of transposable sequences is one of these